hocuscodus/qed-lang/tour.md

 You can have any number of overlapping dialogs, as they are directly linked to the class call stack.

-That's all!
-As you see, armed with such a language design fully integrating GUI concepts, you can easily build any sophisticated GUI apps!
+Here's hoping this overview gave you a clearer idea of QED.
+By fully integrating GUI concepts, QED enables the smoother development of sophisticated GUI web apps!

+For a more detailed description and other cool features of QED, please see the the [tutorial]({{ site.baseurl }}/tutorial/qed-basics).
+{: .notice--info}